Countly/countly-sdk-documentation/java/next.md

 <h1>SDK Integration</h1>
 <h2>Minimal Setup</h2>
 <p>
-  Before you can use any functionality, you have to initiate the SDK.&nbsp;
+  Before you can use any functionality, you have to initiate the SDK.
 </p>
 <p>
   The shortest way to initiate the SDK is with this code snippet: